ursbraem/TYPO3CMS-Reference-CoreApi/Documentation/Typo3ApiOverview/Logging/Writers/Index.rst

 ------------------

 Custom log writers can be added through extensions.
 Every log writer has to implement the interface :php:`t3lib_log_writer_Writer`.
+It is suggested to extend the abstract class :php:`t3lib_log_writer_Abstract` which allows you use configuration options by adding the corresponding properties and setter methods.

 Please keep in mind that TYPO3 will silently continue operating, in case a log writer is throwing an exception while executing the :php:`writeLog()` method.
 Only in the case that all registered writers fail, the log entry plus additional information will be added to the configured fallback logger (which defaults to the :ref:`PhpErrorLog <Typo3ApiOverview-Logging-Writers-PhpErrorLogWriter>` writer).